gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    delivered.
 The DTLS/SCTP should indicate to ULP successful completion or failure to shutdown gracefully.

-### DTLS/SCTP Controll Message {#SHUTDOWN-Request}
+# DTLS/SCTP Controll Message {#Control-Message}

+   DTLS/SCTP Controll Message is defined as its own upper layer protocol identified by its own PPID.
+The controll message is single 32-bit unsigned integer value.
+Each message is sent as its own SCTP message after having been protected by an open DTLS connection on any SCTP stream.

+   The DTLS/SCTP implementation MUST consume all SCTP messages received with the PPID value of TBD1.
+If the message is not 32-bit long the message MUST be discarded and the error SHOULD be logged.
+   In case the message have value that are unknown the message is discarded and the event SHOULD be logged.

+   A single actual controll message is defined in this specfication.

+## SHUTDOWN-Request {#SHUTDOWN-Request}

-   DTLS/SCTP Controll Message is defined as a single 32-bit field.
-The value "1" is defined to mean request to client to initiate controlled shutdown.
+   The value "1" is defined as a request to the peer to initiate controlled shutdown.

 # DTLS over SCTP Service {#Negotiation}